dynamo07/easy_draw/README.md

 # Easy Draw
 A shortcut-only on-screen annotation software for Windows inspired by gInk (https://github.com/geovens/gInk).

+## Features:
-Pressing Ctrl + 2 can enter the draw mode.
-You can then hold the left mouse button to draw freehand lines.
+Pressing Ctrl + 2 can enter the drawing mode, in which you cannot operate on your computer but draw on the screen.
+Hold the left mouse button to draw freehand lines.
-Pressing Ctrl + 2 again can allow you to click through the drawing layer.
-Therefore, you can continue to operate your computer normally.
+Pressing Ctrl + 2 again allows you to return to the regular operation of your computer.

 Scrolling the mouse wheel allows you to change the line width within a specified range, indicated by a circle.